spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 Connect your cloud account to Spot to get the most out of Spot's optimization and cost-saving features.

-1. Create your Spot organization
+1. Create your Spot organization.

    Sign in to [Spot](https://spot.io/) or [start a free trial](https://console.spotinst.com/spt/auth/signUp).